boxed/kodare.net/drafts/why-we-wrote-a-new-form-library-for-django.markdown

 ---

-Django comes with a form library, and yet we wrote [a total replacement library](https://docs.iommi.rocks/en/latest/forms.html) as part of [iommi](https://docs.iommi.rocks/).
+Django comes with a form library, and yet we wrote [a total replacement library](https://docs.iommi.rocks/en/latest/forms.html) as part of [iommi](https://docs.iommi.rocks/) ([GitHub link](https://github.com/iommirocks/iommi)).
 This might seem silly, but we struggled for years to *not* make our own form library.
 At a certain point we had to admit the truth: that Django forms were fundamentally not usable for what we wanted to do.

 The path to iommi forms had two paths that eventually converged: